purvisjd/Credit_Risk_Analysis/README.md

     ![SMOTE precision and recall scores](https://user-images.githubusercontent.com/85641017/138129657-adb96976-caad-4d57-b00d-df28e8bcc346.png)

-    This graphic shows that the SMOTE algorithm produced a precision score of .01 and a recall score of .61 for high risk and a precision score of 1.0 and recall score of .64 for low risk.
+    The SMOTE algorithm demonstrates a significantly low level of precision for identifying high risk individuals with a score of .01.
+It does, however, demonstrates a high level of precision for low risk with a score of 1.
+The sensitivity level for both high and low risk and relatively similar with scores of .61 and .64 respectively, meaning that it has a moderate level of potential for missing or misidentifying credit levels for both categories.

 *  ClusterCentroids:
     *  Balanced Accuracy Score: